 4. Try a Plunger

 A standard cup plunger works for most sinks.
-Block the overflow hole with a wet cloth to create a seal, fill the basin with a few inches of water, and plunge vigorously for 20 seconds.
+Block the overflow hole with a wet cloth to create a seal, fill the basin with a few centimetres of water, and plunge vigorously for 20 seconds.
 Repeat two or three times.
 If the water drains, flush with hot water to clear residue.

 5. Use Boiling Water